Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Introduction

+LLaDA2.1~\citep{nie2026llada21} addresses this by alternating two steps. \emph{Mask-to-Token} (\MtoT{}) is the standard mask-filling step: at each iteration, the model commits the most confidently predicted tokens among currently masked positions. \emph{Token-to-Token} (\TtoT{}) editing then re-examines visible tokens and overwrites those for which a different candidate exceeds a confidence threshold $\tau_{\text{t2t}}$.
+This is a natural repair action, but it also exposes the following three shortcomings.

+\begin{enumerate}[nosep,leftmargin=*] \item \textbf{Detection and replacement coupling.} Detection and correction are tied to the same confidence test: a token is replaced only when the model simultaneously judges the current token to be wrong \emph{and} can already name a better alternative under the current context.
+This coupling fails in both directions.
+When the posterior is multimodal (Fig.~\ref{fig:overview}(a)), no candidate crosses $\tau_{\text{t2t}}$ and an obviously implausible token survives editing.
+Conversely, when the surrounding context is itself incomplete or corrupted (Fig.~\ref{fig:overview}(b,c)), a confident candidate may still be wrong, so the rule can replace one error with another, or even overwrite a correct token with an incorrect one.

+\item \textbf{Context pollution.} Because \TtoT{} must commit a concrete token rather than a neutral placeholder, any mistake made by the coupled test is written back into the context as an in-vocabulary, semantically loaded token, and is then hard to undo---once committed, the same coupled test is unlikely to fire again to revert it, as illustrated by every error introduced in Fig.~\ref{fig:overview}.
+Worse, such a token also biases the predictions of other positions, actively steering them toward a confident wrong answer, whereas a \mask{} merely lowers confidence without steering (Fig.~\ref{fig:signal}).

-\item \textbf{Train--inference noise mismatch.} During training, the \TtoT{} stream perturbs tokens uniformly at random.
-The errors encountered at inference are nothing like that: they are semantically plausible and locally coherent with their neighbours (Figure~\ref{fig:signal}).
-The test-time noise distribution therefore sits outside the support of the training distribution. \end{enumerate}
+\item \textbf{Training and inference noise mismatch.} \TtoT{}'s training objective explicitly teaches the edit head to recover from \emph{uniformly random} token perturbations injected into the input.
+At inference time, however, the model's own mistakes are usually semantically plausible and locally coherent with their neighbours (Fig.~\ref{fig:overview}).
+The edit stream is therefore asked to handle a kind of structured error it was not trained on. \end{enumerate}

-All three failure modes stem from a single design choice: that detection and correction share one confidence test.
-We decouple them.
-When a detector flags a suspect token, the token is reset to \mask{}, and the next \MtoT{} step re-predicts the position under the updated context.
-We call this \emph{Token-to-Mask} (\TtoM{}) remasking.
-A mask is semantically inert; it introduces no directional bias at the remasked position and does not perturb the predictions that depend on it.
-When several positions are remasked at once, the next \MtoT{} step re-predicts them jointly under a conditioning context from which the incorrect tokens have been removed (Figure~\ref{fig:overview}c).
-The procedure runs at inference time, requires no retraining, and is parameterised only by a choice of detection rule (\textsc{LowProb}, \textsc{T2T-Remask}, or \textsc{LogitDiff}).

-We complement the method with a theoretical analysis built around two ideas: a three-level context signal hierarchy (aligned $>$ null $\gg$ adversarial), and a \emph{stuck set} on which \TtoT{} provably cannot initiate correction while \textsc{LowProb} always can.
-A manual audit of every baseline error on CMATH finds that 79.9\% are not reasoning mistakes but instances of \emph{last-mile corruption}, in which correct reasoning is followed by a garbled final answer. \TtoM{} repairs 41.3\% of these, raising CMATH accuracy by $+5.92$ points.
-Across 8 benchmarks spanning knowledge, reasoning, math, and instruction following, \TtoM{} improves accuracy on tasks that require exact token-level output.